maropu/lljvm-translator/README.md

 ## TODO

- * Fix many bugs in `lljvm-native` and add tests
+ * Supports NumPy-aware translation
- * Add more platform-dependent binaries in `src/main/resources/native`
+ * Adds more platform-dependent binaries in `src/main/resources/native`
- * Make less dependencies in the native binaries
+ * Makes less dependencies in the native binaries
- * Register this library in the Maven Central Repository
+ * Registers this library in the Maven Central Repository

 ## Bug reports